-Feeling the stress of the pandemic and other world events?
+Feeling the stress of recent world events?
 Art therapy may help.

-Art is a fantastic coping mechanism and tool for emotional healing, wellness, self-care, stress relief and therapeutic creative expression — particularly during this pandemic we are all experiencing together.
+Art is a fantastic coping mechanism and tool for emotional healing, wellness, self-care, stress relief and therapeutic creative expression — particularly when dealing the aftermath of this pandemic.

 Art making aids in healthy mindful communication and expression of feelings and emotions — such as grief, depression and trauma … what we’ve all been experiencing lately.
 It is a fantastic mindful coping mechanism, helps healing and brings more clarity.